w3c/wcag2ict/comments-by-guideline-and-success-criterion.md

 The WCAG2ICT Task Force has added draft guidance for all of the Level A and AA success criteria that are new in WCAG 2.1.
 There are placeholders for new WCAG 2.2 level A and AA success criteria, labeled with, "This section is to be developed by the WCAG2ICT Task Force."
 This guidance will be delivered in a later draft.</div>

 The sections that follow are organized according to the principles, guidelines, and success criteria from WCAG 2.2.
 The text of each item from WCAG 2.2 is copied as quoted text.
 Following that, the WCAG2ICT guidance is provided.
 Finally, the “Intent” from Understanding WCAG 2.2 is copied as quoted text; the Task Force makes no substitutions or edits in this text.
-The WCAG2ICT guidance can be found in the sections where the headings begin with "Guidance When Applying..." to highlight that this is the content specific to this document.
+The WCAG2ICT guidance can be found in the sections where the headings begin with "Applying..." to highlight that this is the content specific to this document.

 ### perceivable

-#### Guidance When Applying Principle 1 to Non-Web Documents and Software
+#### Applying Principle 1 Perceivable to Non-Web Documents and Software

 In WCAG 2.2, the Principles are provided for framing and understanding the success criteria under them but are not required for conformance to WCAG.
 Principle 1 applies directly as written.

 #### text-alternatives

-##### Guidance When Applying Guideline 1.1 to Non-Web Documents and Software
+##### Applying Guideline 1.1 Text Alternatives to Non-Web Documents and Software

 In WCAG 2.2, the Guidelines are provided for framing and understanding the success criteria under them but are not required for conformance to WCAG.
 Guideline 1.1 applies directly as written.

 ##### non-text-content

-###### Guidance When Applying Success Criterion 1.1.1 to Non-Web Documents and Software
+###### Applying SC 1.1.1 Non-text Content to Non-Web Documents and Software

 This applies directly as written, and as described in [Intent from Understanding Success Criterion 1.1.1](https://www.w3.org/WAI/WCAG22/Understanding/non-text-content#intent) (also provided below).